nehavenkat/Cylindo/README.md

     npm install cropperjs
 5. In HomePage.css create the stylings for the Main image and Preview image
 6. In Render within the div call the two images
-7. Now create a state for the Previewimage and render it in the image src
+7. Created a state for the Previewimage and render it in the Previewimage src
-8. Now comes the componet did mount taking the reference from https://www.npmjs.com/package/cropperjs for the options
+8. ComponentDidMount taking the reference from https://www.npmjs.com/package/cropperjs for the options
-9. Once it is done call it in App.js
+9. Once it is done called it in App.js

 Result: